 The role of a paralegal is vital in supporting lawyers and clients.
 For this reason, a career as a paralegal will continue to remain in demand.
 In fact, the demand for paralegals may continue to rise as companies look to delegate certain tasks to paralegals and avoid the higher costs of having lawyers perform those duties.

 A typically unknown and often overlooked career is the role of a nurse paralegal.
 These professionals possess the training and qualifications of both the healthcare and the legal fields.
-Their varied skills, work experience and education equip them to work as advisors on legal issues in the medical field.
-A nurse paralegal’s professional opinion is highly valued in situations of potential medical malpractice, insurance and worker’s compensation claims, as well as personal injury cases.
+Their varied skills, work experience, and education equip them to work as advisors on legal issues in the medical field.
+A nurse paralegal’s professional opinion is highly valued in situations of potential medical malpractice, insurance, workers’ compensation claims, and personal injury cases.

 Nurse Paralegal Job Description